Updated: July 20, 2021

 Am I required to wear a mask when I enter the hospital?

 Yes.
 All patients and designated visitors and caregivers, and staff and physicians who work in care areas are required to wear masks when they enter the hospital, and in clinical areas where physical distancing is not possible.

 Can I visit if I wear my own mask?

 At this time, no. Care partners can visit by appointment only and must wear a hospital-provided mask.
-When we are able to have visitors come into the hospital, we will ask that they wear a hospital-provided mask.
+When we are able to have visitors come into the hospital, we will also ask that they wear a hospital-provided mask.
 This is because we are not able to tell if masks that are sourced elsewhere have the same level of protection that our hospital grade masks provide.

 I believe I qualify as an “exceptional circumstance” and should be allowed inside the hospital to accompany, or visit my loved one.

 If you believe this is the case, please call the hospital at 519-749-4300, ext.
 0 and ask to speak with the clinical manager of the area where your loved one’s care team to have your status reviewed.
 If you have had your status reviewed and disagree with the outcome, please contact our patient relations department at email@example.com.

 I believe I qualify as a Care Partner.
 How can I be allowed to visit?

 Staff are working with patients in areas where we can accommodate visiting to identify one care partner that can attend a scheduled visit.
 As we work through this process, staff will reach out by phone to discuss options with that individual.
 If you have questions, you may contact the care area of your loved one to discuss further